malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 	   |
 	   '-->	In this case, when QuantumRegister is called its truthtable attribute is initialized as follows:
-			qc.truthtable.numinputs = 4 (2 for input and 2 for output)
+			qc.truthtable.numinputs = 4 (2 for qr0 and 2 for qr1)
 			qc.truthtable.inputnames = ['q1_0','q0_0','q1_0_out','q0_0_out']
 			qc.truthtable.inputtypes = ['Circ_Input','Circ_Input','Circ_Output','Circ_Output']
 			qc.truthtable.outputs = numpy vector of length (2 ** truthtable.numinputs)